Tracking and Data Relay Satellite System (TDRSS)

 Holding these paddles in place are booms of extruded beryllium, which form the arms and legs of the X. At the center of the X is a box to which other antennas of various shapes and sizes are attached.
 Inside the box are the subsystems that control communications, electric power, satellite position, and other essential functions.

-Weighing 2.5 tons and stretching to 57 feet between its most distance rims, it is the largest and heaviest satellite ever launched into a geosynchronous orbit.
+Weighing 2.5 tons and stretching to 57 feet between its most distance rims, it was the largest and heaviest satellite ever launched into a geosynchronous orbit.

 The system allows nearly continuous command and telemetry communications between ground control centers and unmanned, automated research and applications spacecraft orbiting up to several thousand miles above the Earth.